wenkaixie/HEAP-HEAP-HOORAY/README.md

 ## Usage
 To start the project:
+1. Set the "url" in "/driversclutch/frontend/src/app/firebase/firebase_config.js" to "http://localhost:8001"
-1. Run in the frontend directory:
+2. Run in the frontend directory:
     ```sh
     npm run dev
-2. Run in the backend directory:
+3. Run in the backend directory:
     ```sh
     node index.js